Binoculars 101: How to choose your Right Binocularby: OZScopes - The Australian Telescope Experts

 You magnification will have to be appropriate to what you need them for - think about the demands of your hobby before you think about buying binoculars.

 a) Will you be using them to to see things close up or far away?
-If you're planning to look into the distance, you'll need high powered binoculars or spotting scopes (as opposed to binoculars).
+If you're planning to look into the distance, you'll need high powered binocular or spotting scopes (as opposed to binoculars).

 b) How much detail will you need to see?
-If you need to see lots of intricate detail, think about high powered binoculars with a large aperture size - bear in mind that this will exponentially increase the size and weight of the binos.
+If you need to see lots of intricate detail, think about high powered binoculars with a large aperture size - bear in mind that this will exponentially increase the size and weight of the binocular.

 c) Will you be able to prop your arms up on something for support, or will you need something small and compact?
 If you needed something small and compact, you're best with something with a lower aperture size to ensure that it's lightweight, and a correspondingly low magnification to ensure that you maintain image resolution.

-The most popular binoculars are the ones with lower magnifications (such as with 8x binoculars).
+The most popular binoculars are the ones with lower magnifications (such as with 8x binocular).
 They have wider fields of view - which makes sense, as you see much more of a scene if you're using smaller magnifications.
 A wide field of view is important when you're trying to follow fast-moving action (i.e. quarry or game on the move; sports), birds on the wing, or athletes at a fast-paced sporting event.
 As such, think about how much of a scene (or frame) you want to look at a time - it should make a big difference on the pair of binoculars you buy.

-Higher magnifications afford you more detail, but are more difficult to hold steady - they amplify every little hand shake by their magnification factor, and you may find that a tripod is the most convenient way of correcting that.
+Higher magnifications afford you more detail, but are more difficult to hold steady - they amplify every little hand shake by their magnification factor, and you may find that a Tripod is the most convenient way of correcting that.

-Saxon HVT11 Heavy Duty Tripod for Binoculars, Cameras and Spotting Scopes
+Vortex High Country Tripod for Binoculars, Cameras and Spotting Scopes

 Remember : The diameter of the objective lens is directly related to the size of the binocular -- the larger the objective lens, the larger (and often bulkier) the binocular.
 So you've got to toss it up - if you're after portability, you'll sacrifice image resolution and vice versa.